Orlando Pirates Confirmed for Clash With La Liga Giants in R16 Million Tournament in America

 The club also highlighted the event’s rapid rise and distinctive appeal, describing TST as “one of the most thrilling new additions to the global football calendar.”

-Other confirmed teams in the men’s event include KRU FC, Kwik Goal FC, Bumpy Pitch FC, among various American sides.
+Other confirmed teams in the men’s event include KRU FC, Kwik Goal FC, and Bumpy Pitch FC, among various American sides.
 Orlando Pirates will reveal their 16-man squad for the tournament at a later date.

 Source: Briefly News